Phantoms (Marianas Trench album): Singles

-In the fall of 2017, the single "Rhythm of Your Heart" was released.
-On March 15, 2018, the music video for "Rhythm of Your Heart" premiered on YouTube.
 On November 5, 2018, the band announced the lead single off their upcoming fifth album, "I Knew You When", which was later released on November 16.
 On December 3, 2018, the band announced the US Suspending Gravity Tour to promote their upcoming album Phantoms.
 The music video for "I Knew You When" was released on YouTube on December 19, 2018.
-On January 31, 2019, their second single from Phantoms, "Only the Lonely Survive", was premiered on YouTube.
-On February 7, 2019, the third released single from Phantoms, "Echoes Of You", featuring Roger Joseph Manning Jr., was premiered on YouTube.
+On February 1, 2019, "Only the Lonely Survive" was released as the album's second single.
+On February 7, 2019, "Echoes of You" featuring Roger Joseph Manning Jr. was released digitally as a promotional single from the album.
+"Glimmer" was released for radio airplay on May 31, 2019, as the third single from the album.
+A music video for the song was released on June 5, 2019.
+"Don't Miss Me?" was released as the fourth and final single from the album on October 3, 2019.